Volosyanko/identifying-disease-carriers/README.md

 # identifying-disease-carriers
-Looking at datasets to develop a screening method to identify disease carriers using four sets of blood measurements. weeeeeeeeeeeeeeeeeeeeeeeeeeeeee
+Looking at datasets to develop a screening method to identify disease carriers using four sets of blood measurements ooooooooooooooooooo weeeeeeeeeeeeeeeeeeeeeeeeeeeeee